Saturation Properties of Ultrafilters in Canonical Inner Models

 \subsection{Non-Galvin ultrafilters at very large cardinals}

 In \cite{TomMotiII}, it was asked if it is consistent to have a $\kappa$-complete ultrafilter which fails to satisfy the Galvin property.
 This was answered by Garti, Shelah and the author in \cite{BenGarShe} starting from a supercompact cardinal and improved later by Gitik and the author to a single measurable.
-In \cite[Question~4.5]{BenGarShe}, the following question appears: \begin{question} Is it consistent to have a supercomapct cardinal $\kappa$ such that every $\kappa$-complete ultrafilter satisfies the Galvin property? \end{question} This question was further investigated in \cite{bgp}, where it was proven that it is it consistent that every ground model $\kappa$-complete ultrafilter extends to a Galvin $\kappa$-complete ultrafilter.
+In \cite[Question~4.5]{BenGarShe}, the following question appears: \begin{question} Is it consistent to have a supercompact cardinal $\kappa$ such that every $\kappa$-complete ultrafilter satisfies the Galvin property? \end{question} This question was further investigated in \cite{bgp}, where it was proven that it is consistent that every ground model $\kappa$-complete ultrafilter extends to a Galvin $\kappa$-complete ultrafilter.
 However, this is not enough as new $\kappa$-complete ultrafilters which do not extend ground model ultrafilters might appear in the generic extension.
 The third objective of this paper is to give a negative answer to this question:

-0.3 cm \textbf{Theorem \ref{SupercompactGalvin}.} Suppose that $j:V\rightarrow M$ is an elementary embedding with $crit(j)=\kappa$, $M^{\kappa}\subseteq M$ $i_U:V\rightarrow M_U$ is the derived normal ultrapower and $k:M_U\rightarrow M$ is the factor map.
-Suppose that $j[\kappa^+],k[i_U(\kappa)^+]\in M$ then there is a non-Galvin $\kappa$-complete ultrafilter.
-0.3 cm In particular, if $\kappa$ is a $2^\kappa$-supercompact cardinal then there is a non-Galvin $\kappa$-complete ultrafilter which extends the club filter.
-In order to achieve this we will combine three techniques, the first is the construction of a special $\kappa$-independent family from a paper by Y.Hayut \cite{YairIndep}.
-Secondly we will use this independent family to construct non-Galvin filters which appears in \cite{Non-GalvinFil} and the finally the techniques from \cite{OnPrikryandCohen} to lift elementary embedding so that a specific $\kappa$-independent family (namely, mutually generic Cohen sets) witnesses the failure of the Galvin property.
+0.3 cm \textbf{Theorem \ref{SupercompactGalvin}.} Suppose that $j:V\rightarrow M$ is an elementary embedding with $crit(j)=\kappa$, $M^{\kappa}\subseteq M$, $j_U:V\rightarrow M_U$ is the derived normal ultrapower and $k:M_U\rightarrow M$ is the factor map.
+Suppose that $j[\kappa^+],k[j_U(\kappa^+)]\in M$, and that $j_U(\kappa^+)<j(\kappa)$.
+Then there is a non-Galvin $\kappa$-complete ultrafilter over $\kappa$.
+0.3 cm In particular, if $\kappa$ is a $2^\kappa$-supercompact cardinal then there is a non-Galvin $\kappa$-complete ultrafilter.
+However, this ultrafilter does not necessarily extend the club filter.
+In order to show the existence of such an ultrafilter which does extend the club filter, will combine three techniques, the first is the construction of a special $\kappa$-independent family from a paper by Y.~Hayut \cite{YairIndep}.
+Secondly, we will use this independent family to construct non-Galvin filters which appears in \cite{Non-GalvinFil} and the finally the techniques from \cite{OnPrikryandCohen} to lift elementary embedding so that a specific $\kappa$-independent family (namely, mutually generic Cohen sets) witnesses the failure of the Galvin property.